Photosynq/helpers/docs/documentation.md

 -   **See: [https://www.w3schools.com/jsref/jsref_atan.asp][9]**

-Math.atan(x) returns the arctangent of x as a numeric value between -PI/2 and PI/2 radians
+Math.atan(x) returns the arctangent of x as a numeric value between -PI/2 and PI/2 radians.

 ### Parameters